amatov/InstantaneousFlowTracker/README.md

 #### My presentation at CRVC https://crcv.ucf.edu/ of the Instantaneous Flow Tracking Algorithm (IFTA) and its applications is available here: https://youtube.com/watch?v=kTYyltX9RFg

+#### See videos of a similar product here: https://linkedin.com/products/dataset-analysis-dataset-tracker%E2%84%A2-a-realtime-suite-of-biological-cell-image-analysis-software/

 #### In 2013, I replaced the TOMLAB Optimization wrapper with a direct call to the ILOG CPLEX solver, and this code is available in folder batchAndrea_tomlabPushedDown_CTFincluded_v2

 #### Please refer to presentation MatovUEFA2014.pdf, with input from the group of Mubarak Shah, for additional technical information: https://researchgate.net/publication/374166782_Analysis_of_Unstructured_High_Density_Crowded_Scenes_for_Video_Surveillance_and_Crowd_Monitoring_2011_-_2012